Catalans hold on for win over Toulouse

 Chan ran in after Mike McMeeken's clever offload and Yaha got his second score in the same corner as his first, moments after Matty Russell had been sin-binned for a professional foul.

-Despite the man disadvantage Toulouse got on the scoreboard before the half was out when Guy Armitage got his head down and powered over from close in.
+Despite the man disadvantage, Toulouse got on the scoreboard before the half was out when Guy Armitage got his head down and powered over from close in.

 That will have given them some optimism of turning things around in the second half, but their cause was hindered further when Eloi Pelissier was sin-binned for an utterly senseless shoulder charge on Sam Kasiano in the opening exchanges of the second half.